 Your shoulder can turn in a range of directions, and this mobility makes the shoulder more susceptible to dislocation.
-If you dislocate your shoulder, board-certified orthopedic surgeon Edmond Cleeman, MD, at Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria in New York, can put your shoulder back in place and provide treatment to reduce your risk of a recurrence.
+If you dislocate your shoulder, board-certified orthopedic surgeon Edmond Cleeman, MD, at Manhattan Orthopedics, with locations in Midtown Manhattan as well as in Astoria and Brooklyn in New York, can put your shoulder back in place and provide treatment to reduce your risk of a recurrence.
 Call your nearest New York City office or request an appointment online today.

 A dislocated shoulder is an injury in which the ball of the shoulder joint of your upper arm pops out of the socket.
 The dislocation can be a partial dislocation (subluxation) or a complete dislocation.
 In either case, your dislocated shoulder is likely to cause severe pain and limited function.

 The shoulder joint is the joint dislocated most frequently due to its ability to move in many directions.
 An extreme rotation or blow to the joint may cause the bones to dislodge.